 3. Fund the Account and Activate the Debit Card

 As a condition for opening joint accounts with a minor, you often need to fund the account at opening as part of the final stage of the application process.

 Placing funds into your child’s account can usually be done with a debit card or credit card, or even a direct transfer from an existing bank account.
 There may be some institutions where restrictions vary.

-If you opened a checking account, your account may come paired with a debit card or bank card your kid can use to make purchases or make withdrawals from their deposit accounts.
+If you opened a checking account, your account may come paired with a free debit card or bank card your kid can use to make purchases or make withdrawals from their deposit accounts.

 Many modern banking apps also allow you to activate it through a smartphone app and even carry the card in a digital wallet like Apple Pay (age 13+) or Google Pay (age 16+).

 If your bank account offers a mobile app, (most do these days), whether opened with a traditional bank, credit union or other financial institution offers a mobile app with your bank account, you should strongly consider downloading it on your phone.

 These allow you and your child to check the children’s savings account balance as well as monitor any account fees, transactions and more.

 Further, you can use these mobile apps to monitor account activity or restrict access to funds.

 How Old Do You Have to be to Open a Kids Bank Account?

-To open a kids bank account, the parent or accompanying adult must be at least 18 years of age (or the age of majority in the state of residence) and typically the child must be under the age of 18.
+To open a teen checking account, the parent or accompanying adult must be at least 18 years of age (or the age of majority in the state of residence) and typically the child must be under the age of 18.

 But some banks may impose stricter age requirements for kids, requiring them to be under the age of 12 or between certain ages like 13 to 17.

 Likewise, you might be able to open a joint account allowing both the adult and minor to be on the same account title.